kheller18/data-structures-algorithms/questions/HTML.md

 59. What is a manifest file in HTML5?
     + The manifest file is used to list down resources that can be cached.
 Browsers use this information to make the web page load faster than the first time.
 There are 3 sections in the manifest file
-      + CACHE Manifest - Files needs to be cached
+      + `CACHE Manifest`: Files needs to be cached
-      + Network - File never to be cached, always need a network connection.
+      + `Network`: File never to be cached, always need a network connection.
-      + Fallback - Fallback files in case a page is inaccessible
+      + `Fallback`: Fallback files in case a page is inaccessible
     + ```
       CACHE MANIFEST
       # 2012-06-16 v1.0.0